 These tendencies apply to individual stocks and indices, as indices are simply the average movement of a bunch of stocks.

-There have been several times I’ve been trading a stock for a few weeks in a row and I notice that it has a very strong tendency to reverse around a certain of day.
+There have been several times I’ve been trading a stock for a few weeks in a row and I notice that it has a very strong tendency to reverse around a certain time of day.
 I will wait till the price starts reversing and pounce on it when it produces my trade trigger.
 I will keep doing it day after day until the dynamic changes.
 Maybe the reversal signal no longer comes at the expected time.
 Stop trading it and look for other ways to capitalize on the movements.

 Factors to Consider for Time of Day Stock Patterns